solomonenanaw/sorting_algorithms/README.md

 4. Shell sort - Knuth Sequence

-6. Counting sort

-Write a function that sorts an array of integers in ascending order using the Counting sort algorithm
+Write a function that sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequence

 5. Cocktail shaker sort